ggracez/multi-arm-bandits/README.md

 # Multi-Arm Bandits

 Playing around with some RL models in Python!! :)
-Following along chapter 2 of [Sutton & Barto (2018)](http://incompleteideas.net/book/RLbook2020.pdf).

 ## Figures
-Example 10-arm testbed sampled from a normal distribution with mean zero and unit variance.
+Example stationary 10-arm testbed sampled from a normal distribution with mean zero and unit variance.
 ![Figure 2.1: Violin Plot](figures/2.1_violin.png)

 Comparison between different epsilon values for the 10-arm testbed (stationary environment).